Who Is Uketsu?

 His boss in the admin department is Isamu Kumai, a veteran reporter demoted after a bout with esophageal cancer.
 Kumai was the lead reporter on the Miura case and shares his confidential files with Iwata.

 The physical evidence from the 1992 murder on Mt.
 K is strange.
-Miura’s body was discovered at the mountain’s eighth-station clearing, beaten with a rock more than two hundred times, rendering it completely unidentifiable.
-The degree of mutilation forced the pathologist to rely entirely on stomach contents to estimate the time of death: Miura ate a Hanayagi bento box, and digestion placed his death at 5:00 PM on September 20.
-This timeline cleared Miura’s wife (alibi for the morning of the 21st) and a student named Yuki Kameido (alibi for the evening of the 20th).
-The prime suspect became Nobuo Toyokawa, a resentful college friend of Miura’s who had no alibi for that evening.
+Miura's body was discovered at the mountain's eighth-station clearing.
+A rock beat it more than two hundred times, which made it completely unidentifiable.
+The degree of mutilation forced the pathologist to estimate the time of death from stomach contents alone.
+Miura ate a Hanayagi bento box, and digestion placed his death at 5:00 PM on September 20.

-Two details continued to bother investigators: Miura’s sleeping bag was stolen, and some of his food was missing.
-Additionally, Miura had drawn a crude picture of the mountain range on the back of a folded supermarket receipt.
+Two details continued to bother investigators: Miura's sleeping bag was stolen, and some of his food was missing.
+Miura had also drawn a crude picture of the mountain range on the back of a folded supermarket receipt.

 Iwata hikes Mt.
 K on the anniversary of the murder to test the theory.
 At the eighth station at 5:00 PM, he looks at the mountain range and sees nothing.
 The setting sun is directly behind it.
 The mountains are completely backlit, invisible against the glare.
-Miura could not have drawn a detailed landscape in those conditions.
+Miura could not have drawn a detailed mountain range in those conditions.

-He deduces the actual sequence: the killer captured Miura, restrained him in his own sleeping bag through the night, and force-fed him the Hanayagi bento the next morning (disguising the forced feeding as normal consumption).
-Two and a half hours after the meal, the killer murdered Miura and destroyed the body beyond recognition to eliminate rigor mortis as a time-of-death indicator.
-The bento’s digestion level did the rest: it placed the death ten hours earlier than it occurred, pushing it into the time window when the killer had an alibi.
+The killer destroyed the body beyond recognition to eliminate rigor mortis as a time-of-death indicator.
+The bento's digestion level did the rest.
+It placed the death ten hours early, inside the window where the killer had an alibi.

 Iwata realizes the brutal mutilation was never about rage.
 It was a forensic necessity.
 With his theory proven, Iwata sits in his tent on the mountain.